EU unveils plan to reduce Russia energy dependency | DW | 08.03.2022

 Russia is the largest supplier of natural gas to Germany, currently accounting for 38% of imports, according to government statistics.
 Gas accounts for around a fifth of German power production.

-Germany imports 55% of its natural gas from Russia but Chancellor Olaf Scholz has put Nord Stream 2 on hold, which could affect millions of German households
+Germany imports 55% of its natural gas from Russia, but Chancellor Olaf Scholz has put Nord Stream 2 on hold

 On Tuesday morning, Dutch Foreign Minister Wopke Hoekstra told reporters that more sanctions are possible.